ericjvaughn/coachsync/media/Phase-2-Database.md

 4. Confirm no modifications to Phase 1 code are needed
 5. If in doubt, STOP and ASK

-# Phase 2: Database Integration
+# Phase 2: Core Experience & Database Integration

 ## Supabase Setup
 1. Initialize Supabase project